sentryco/TwoFa/readme.md

 > 2FA framework (One-time-password) (TOTP / HTOP)

+### Description:
+- It helps keep your online accounts secure by generating unique one-time passwords, which you use in combination with your other passwords to log into supporting websites.
 - TOTP stands for Time-Based One-Time Password.
 This is a standardized method for generating a regularly-changing password that is based on a shared secret, ensuring that each code is unique.

-### Description:
-It helps keep your online accounts secure by generating unique one-time passwords, which you use in combination with your other passwords to log into supporting websites.

 ### Features:
 - Easy setup via QR code, "otpauth://" URL, or manual entry